220328-Java-Full-Stack-AWS/FatemeGoudarzi_P1/README.md

 - As an Financial, I can filter requests by status

 User:
-- As a user, I can log into my account
+- As a user, I can login to my account
 - As a user, I can submit a request for reimbursement
 - As a user, I can cancel a pending request for reimbursement
 - As a user, I can view my pending and completed past requests for reimbursement